quantrocket-codeload/kitchensink-ml/README.md

 # kitchensink-ml

 Machine learning strategy that trains the model using "everything and the kitchen sink": fundamentals, technical indicators, returns, price levels, volume and volatility spikes, liquidity, market breadth, and more.
 Runs in Moonshot.
-Utilizes data from Sharadar and IB.

 ## Clone in QuantRocket